FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 An example of deviation from [RFC2544] is using shorter wait times, compared to those described in phases b), d) and e).

+The [RFC2544] document itself seems to be treating phase b) as any type of configuration that cannot be configured only once (by Manager, before Search starts) as some crucial SUT state could time-out during the Search.
+This document RECOMMENDS to understand "learning frames" to be any such time-sensitive per-trial configuration method, with bridge learning being only one possibe example.
+[RFC2544] (Section C.2.4.1) lists another example: ARP with wait time 5 seconds.

 ## Trial Terms